Jun-Choi-150/Jun-Choi-150/README.md

 <h2>💻 I'm Currently workng on ... </h2>

 ## 🚀 About Me
-I am majoring in Computer Engineering at Iowa State University and have a deep passion for software engineering.
+I am majoring in Computer Engineering at Iowa State University and have a deep passion for software engineering. <br>
 This passion leads me to excel in developing and implementing complex software solutions.

 ## 🛠 Skills